OfficeDev/outlook-dev-docs/docs/add-ins/quick-start.md

 ## Create the add-in

 You can create an Office Add-in by using Visual Studio or any other editor.
-Tell us what editor you'd like to use by choosing one of the following tabs.
+Tell us which editor you prefer by choosing one of the following tabs.

 # [Visual Studio](#tab/visual-studio)